chaconlab/ilmode/README.md

   </video>

 Note how the loop closure is fully maintained despite the large motion.
 Please, activate the loop option for a better display (right-click on the play icon).
-Here there is another example with a different loop in where we compute all the modes:
+Here there is another example with a different loop in which we compute all the modes:

 <pre>
 for ((i=1;i<=17;i++));